Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

    with existing projects that have `base.z64`; no new project is required.
 3. Import that file into Blender.
 Leave **Merge Vertices** disabled.
 4. Move existing vertices in Edit Mode and adjust their UVs in the UV Editor.
+   Paint the existing color attribute in Vertex Paint to change vertex colors.
    You can also delete faces.
 To remove texture usage from remaining faces, disconnect the material's image texture from Base Color.
-Keep vertex colors.
+Keep the color attribute.
    Assigning another existing `GUD Image` texture of the same dimensions is also supported.
 Keep the image names so GEditor can identify their ROM texture IDs.
 5. Export from Blender as glTF Binary (`.glb`) or glTF Separate (`.gltf`).
 Enable